 - New York Penal Law § 230.40 — Permitting Prostitution

-A violation of any of these aforementioned crimes carries serious and potentially life-altering penalties.
-Ranging from B misdemeanors to B felonies, a conviction in New York for a prostitution offense can result in incarceration ranging from 90 days in jail to 25 years in a state corrections facility.
-Additionally, depending on the specific circumstances of your case, a conviction for patronizing or promoting prostitution may require registration as a Sex Offender rendering you, for all intents and purposes, unemployable and a villain to the community.
+A violation of any of these crimes carries serious and potentially life-altering penalties.
+Ranging from B misdemeanors to B felonies, a conviction in New York City for a prostitution offense can result in incarceration ranging from 90 days in jail to 25 years in a state corrections facility.
+Additionally, depending on the specific circumstances of an individual’s case, a conviction for patronizing or promoting prostitution may require registration as a Sex Offender, which could deem someone as unemployable and a villain to the community.